Swiss Financial Market Supervisory Authority: Supervision

 FINMA takes a risk-based approach to its supervision of financial institutions, working to identify threats that could affect individual institutions or the entire financial system.
 FINMA is particularly vigilant about money laundering and the financing of terrorism and closely monitors the Swiss financial markets for AML/CFT compliance.

+Cryptocurrency regulation

+In 2023, FINMA concluded enforcement proceedings against the Dohrnii Foundation, finding that its pre-functional DHN token qualified as a security because the associated platform was not operational at the time of its initial coin offering (ICO).
+The decision has been described as the first publicly known case in Switzerland and Europe in which a pre-functional ICO token was classified as a security.
+It attracted attention within the Swiss cryptocurrency sector because ICOs are generally conducted to raise capital for the subsequent development of blockchain platforms before they become operational.
+It also created legal uncertainty for ICOs in Switzerland, as pre-functional utility tokens issued to finance blockchain development were treated as securities under Swiss financial market law until the underlying platform became operational.

 Organisational structure

 The FINMA is made up of a board of directors, an executive board and an extended executive board.

 The Board of Directors is a strategic management body and has seven to nine independent expert members appointed via parliament.
 It decides on matters of substantial importance, issues ordinances and circulars, and is responsible for FINMA’s budget.
 It also ensures internal controls by means of an internal audit unit and oversees the Executive Board.
 The Board of Directors appoints the CEO and elects the members of the Executive Board based on the CEO's proposals.

 The Executive Board is FINMA's operational management body and is responsible for ensuring that banks, insurance companies, stock exchanges, securities dealers and other financial intermediaries are supervised in accordance with the law and respective strategy.
 The Executive Board decides on matters such as the granting of licences, key management, organisational and personnel issues, directives and supervisory matters of cross-divisional significance.
 The Executive Board prepares the necessary files and materials for decisions on items of business that fall under the remit of the Board of Directors and is responsible for implementing the resolutions of the Board of Directors and its committees.

 Anne Héritier Lachat was Chairwoman of the Board of Directors from 2011 until 1 January 2016 when Thomas Bauer, former Ernst & Young partner became Chairman.
 Since 2021, Marlene Amstad serves as the chair.

 In April 2025, FINMA has introduced a chief risk officer role to coordinate risk management across the authority.